-Woodford Reserve is one of those brands that is a staple to many a bar around the world.
+Woodford Reserve is a brand that is a staple to many a bar around the world.
 But what makes it so?
 I mean, have you ever tried it?
 Neat?
 A cocktail maybe but as a huge believe in trying a spirit before you mix, this is a brand that should always come under this rule.

-But before we come onto the liquid itself, lets take a look at home Woodford Reserve became a dominant brand.
+But before we come onto the liquid itself, lets take a peek at how Woodford Reserve became a dominant brand.

 Woodford Reserve has been around since 1780, with its distillery built in Woodford County in central Kentucky in 1838.
 Originally going by the name of Old Oscar Pepper Distillery, and later the Labrot & Graham Distillery (which its name graces each bottle and cork), the distillery is the oldest out of the nine bourbon houses that are still in operation.
 Originally established by Elijah Pepper, he passed the distillery onto his son Oscar (hence the name Old Oscar Pepper Distillery) and worked alongside Dr. James Crow in the mid 19th Century.
 Around this time, Dr. Crow established a set of activities that improved the understanding and quality of the bourbon making process including the sour-mash fermentation, pot still distillation and barrel maturation.